Davichavix/LightBNB/LightBnB_WebApp/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+## Getting Started

+1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+2. Clone your repository onto your local device.
+3. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+4. Go to <http://localhost:8080/> in your browser.

+## Dependencies

+- Express
+- bcrypt
+- cookie-session
+- Node 5.10.x or above
+- node-sass
+- Nodemon
+- body-parser
+- chance
+- md5
+- pg